Top 10 Best Basketball Players of All Time

 Shaq was the most dominant player of all time.
 He was so dominant that we never use his last name.
 You wouldn't recognize his full name better than just Shaq.
 It's like Ichiro.
 Everyone knows his last name is Suzuki, but people refrain from saying it because they think it would be a sin or something.

 Nobody can do a better charge than this man.
-He currently, I think, the most experienced pro-basketball player on the NBA roster, being on currently 15 years.
+He is currently, I think, the most experienced pro-basketball player on the NBA roster, being on it for currently 15 years.
 I mean, he is simply amazing.
-Him, along with the amazing Dwayne Wade, took the Miami Heat to places it hasn't gone before.
+Him, along with the amazing Dwyane Wade, took the Miami Heat to places it hasn't gone before.

 The first player to average a triple-double, and he almost did it three more times.
 No one else has ever done something like this.
 He also did this without a three-point line.
 Oscar gave the NBA a new style of play and was one of the first great NBA point guards.

-A "triple-double" for an entire season, and four other seasons where he ALMOST did it as well - despite steals and blocks not being recorded as stats until his final season (so who knows how many others he should've/could've earned).
+A "triple-double" for an entire season, and four other seasons where he almost did it as well - despite steals and blocks not being recorded as stats until his final season (so who knows how many others he should have/could have earned).
 Simple as that.

 The Contenders

 Kevin Durant is amazing.
 As a player and as a person, he dominates and scores more points than LeBron and Kobe.
 In the summer, he's the one who calls up his teammates to go to the gym and shoot.
 Great leader.
-And the reason he wears the #35 Jersey is because his high school coach was murdered at the age of 35.
+And the reason he wears the number 35 jersey is because his high school coach was murdered at the age of 35.
 Humble.

 Durant is not even in the top 10?
 In the game at STAPLES Center in Los Angeles, Durant scored 34 points in 30 minutes of action!
 I know I copied and pasted that, but he has also won an NBA Most Valuable Player Award, four NBA scoring titles, the NBA Rookie of the Year Award, and two Olympic gold medals!
 Not many basketball players can say that, huh?

 Doc is the best thing to happen to the game since the ball!
-Erving won only 1 title in the NBA, but all fail to remember that he led a garbage team in '80 and '82 to the finals, only to lose in 6 against the 7 all-star Lakers.
+Erving won only one title in the NBA, but all fail to remember that he led a garbage team in '80 and '82 to the finals, only to lose in six games against the seven all-star Lakers.
 The Sixers had no one but the Doc!
 Also, he is the greatest flyer, dunker, and hang-timer ever!
 A true class act.

 Allen had the best crossover ever.
 If you haven't seen it, look it up.
 It was an ankle breaker.
 He even crossed Jordan, and that's no easy task.
 I guess you can say he has the "Answer."

-17 Jerry West Jerry Alan West is an American retired basketball player who played his entire professional career for the Los Angeles Lakers of the National Basketball Association.
+Jerry West Jerry Alan West was an American basketball player who played his entire professional career for the Los Angeles Lakers of the National Basketball Association.

 If Jerry West had been blessed with the three-point line, he would be among the top five without question.
 The NBA should use their computer systems to check West's shots made for a year and give him an extra point for every three-pointer he made.
 No question, Jerry West would be right there with Michael Jordan as the greatest player ever.
 Even without the three-point shot, West holds the scoring record for a series.
 Move Jerry to second at the least.